mimmi20/Wurfl/README.md

     The API supports the following mechanisms:
     - Memcache (http://uk2.php.net/memcache)
     - APC (Alternative PHP Cache http://www.php.net/apc)
-    - MySQL
     - Memory
     - File

-    Additional to the official providers the following connectots are added:
+    Additional to the official providers the following connectors are added:
     - Zend Cache

 3. Configure the Cache provider by specifying the provider